Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Allows you to whitelist devices in the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
 On successful whitelisting a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.
 Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.

 ## zigbee2mqtt/bridge/config/rename
-Allows you to change the `friendly_name` of a device on the fly.
+Allows you to change the `friendly_name` of a device or group on the fly.
 Format should be: `{"old": "OLD_FRIENDLY_NAME", "new": "NEW_FRIENDLY_NAME"}`.

 ## zigbee2mqtt/bridge/config/rename_last